 This depends on the ride leader and the type of ride.
-On Wednesday trail rides, we are more inclined to wait for slower riders or at least assign riding buddies so nobody is left behind completely on their own.
-Friday fast rides on roads work best when the riders naturally have the same pace.
+On trail rides or slower rides, we are more inclined to wait for slower riders or at least assign riding buddies so nobody is left behind completely on their own.
+Fast rides on roads work best when the riders naturally have the same pace.
 We often spread out on hill rides and rarely wait for each other.
 They are relatively short and the same routes over and over so we expect riders to learn the routes and ride at their own pace.

 What pace do you ride?
 How can I tell which rides would be appropriate for me?

-The pace of the ride is listed as an AVERAGE speed i.e. this includes slower times for climbing, stopping at intersections, making turns
+The pace of the ride is listed as an AVERAGE speed.
+This includes slower times for climbing, stopping at intersections, and making turns.

 Who designed the cue sheets?
 How can I share my favorite routes with the babes?

 The routes were designed by several inveterate Babes and are revised from time to time to accommodate new roads or paths.
 If you have a favorite route you can submit it to the webmaster.
 Please submit your cue sheets in the same format as the other cue sheets we provide.